valexande/MindSpacesPUC1-2/README.md

 evaluation folder contains the evaluation for the information retrieval mechanism, and the competecny questions.

-An extra folder for new data required for the reviews of KER, was created, namely the file `extra evaluation`.
+An extra folder for new data required for the reviews of KER, was created, namely the file `extra evaluation mindspaces`.